Official websites use .gov

 Understanding fundamental differences between vulnerable and resilient populations of spinal motor neurons in disease

-We are individually profiling transcriptomes of spinal-cord motor neurons in healthy mice and disease models to track the transcriptomic alterations that such cells undergo during disease progression.
-Last year, we published a single-cell transcriptomic atlas of adult mouse spinal motor neurons [Reference 1].
-Previously, very few spinal motor neurons (MNs) had been resolved at the single-cell level, both because they are relatively rare among all spinal cells, and because they do not survive single-cell isolation protocols well.
-Our success relied on two strategies: (1) enriching for spinal MNs using a Chat-Cre line; and (2) capturing single nuclei, which are more robust than whole cells.
-We were able to collect single-nucleus RNA sequencing data from 16,000 cholinergic nuclei, define the full heterogeneity of these neurons at the single-cell level, and provide a comprehensive transcriptomic description of the lower MNs that selectively degenerate in amyotrophic lateral sclerosis (ALS) and other motor neuron diseases.
-We observed three main classes of skeletal MNs: alpha, gamma, and a third type potentially corresponding to beta MNs.
-Within each skeletal MN class, we identified previously uncharacterized subtypes corresponding to anatomical and functional specializations.
-The data from this study can be browsed at http://www.spinalcordatlas.org and will soon also be available at https://seqseek.ninds.nih.gov.
+We individually profile transcriptomes of spinal-cord motor neurons in healthy mice and disease models to track the transcriptomic alterations undergone by cells during disease progression.
+Previously, we published a single-cell transcriptomic atlas of adult mouse spinal motor neurons [Alkaslasi MR et al. Nat Commun 2021;12:2471].
+Previously, very few spinal motor neurons (MNs) had been resolved at the single-cell level, both because they are relatively rare among all spinal cells, and because they do not survive single-cell isolation protocols.
+We were able to succeed by combining two strategies: (1) enriching for spinal MNs using a Chat-Cre line; and (2) capturing single nuclei, which are more robust than whole cells.
+We comprehensively defined all the subtypes of adult mouse MNs that exist.
+The data from this study can be browsed at http://www.spinalcordatlas.org and are also available at https://seqseek.ninds.nih.gov.
+We also contributed to similar studies in human tissue [Reference 3].
+We are now applying this technique to interrogate transcriptional changes that arise in motor neurons during disease progression.
+Detecting pathological change in individual neurons over time will yield key insights because it is known that specific subpopulations of motor neurons are more vulnerable than others to disease.
+We are comparing the transcriptomes of resilient motor neurons with those of vulnerable motor neuron types across many time points.

 Publications